skipgu/past-exams/CONTRIBUTING.md

 │   │   │   ├── Answer-courseCode-YYMMDD-official.pdf     # teacher answers - code official or official_partial
 │   │   │   ├── Combined-courseCode-YYMMDD-official.pdf   # teacher answers - code official or official_partial
 │   │   │   └── Combined-courseCode-YYMMDD-anonymCode.pdf # exams with student answers
-│   │   ├── final_report-courseCode-id-grade              # final repots
+│   │   ├── final_report-courseCode-id-grade              # final reports
 │   │   ├── ...                                           # other exams (NOT COUNTED)
 │   │   └── README.md                                     # overview for the course
 │   └── ...                                               # other courses